ykeyani/hacker-news-react-prototype/README.md

-# Getting Started with Create React App
+# Hacker News React Prototype

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project uses the [hacker news API](https://github.com/HackerNews/API) to provide a react based frontend while maintaining a similar style to the original site.

 ## Available Scripts